-This paper has taken an historical perspective and explored the development trajectory of an edge urban area within the Chinese context.
-Evidence from Nansha reveals some of the mechanisms as to how edge urban areas have become supported as part of wider polycentric practices within wider mega city regional development.
-Although only one case, we would argue, Nansha is a typical case, as its development processes are driven by strong state interventions and consistent policy support.
-The measures taken in establishing spatial connections and functional linkages between Nansha and the core city, the efforts made in involving different levels of government and various non-governmental actors in promoting multi-level governance, characterise other Chinese mega city regions with the aim of better promoting polycentric development strategies.
-Furthermore, the proposed analytical framework provides a useful tool in exploring edge urban areas in other city regions in China, or in other cities or regions with similar developmental trajectories across the world.
+This article has taken an historical perspective and explored the development trajectory of an edge urban area within the Chinese context.
+Evidence from Nansha reveals some of the mechanisms that have enabled edge urban areas to become supported as part of wider polycentric practices within wider mega-city-regional development.
+Although an isolated case, Nansha is, we would argue, a typical one, as its development processes are driven by strong state interventions and consistent policy support.
+The measures taken in establishing spatial connections and functional linkages between Nansha and the core city, the efforts made to involve different levels of government and various non-governmental actors in promoting multi-level governance, characterize other Chinese mega city regions with the aim of better promoting polycentric development strategies.
+Furthermore, the proposed analytical framework provides a useful tool for exploring edge urban areas in other city regions in China, or in other cities or regions with similar developmental trajectories across the world.

 <AUTHOR(S) TAG LINE (END-OF-TEXT)/AFFILIATION(S)>